sendgrid/dx-automator/README.md

 # The Developer Experience (DX) Automator

-This tool is intended to help make managing, the multiple Github repositories much easier for DX, DevRel, and Open Source Engineering teams.
+This tool is intended to help make managing multiple Github repositories much easier for DX, DevRel, and Open Source Engineering teams.

 Please check out the [development branch](https://github.com/sendgrid/dx-automator/tree/development) to see what's going on with the project.